- Skin & Nails

 So, here’s my DIY burlap wreath and a some easy-to-follow steps on how to make it!
 This was my first burlap wreath, so anyone can do it!

-I went on Pinterest and seached for a DIY Burlap Wreath Tutorial.
+I went on Pinterest and seached for a DIY Burlap Wreath Tutorial to have something to go off of.
 There are lots of different styles and some are a little more complicated than others.
 I didn’t like the exact wreath in the tutorial that I found, so I put my own spin on it!

-- Faux Flowers (optional) – $1 each at Dollar General
+- Faux Flowers – $1 at Dollar General

 - Hot Glue Gun and/or Safety Pins